Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Outline of the paper

+\item \textbf{Software for the scientific community:} To ensure reproducibility and facilitate adoption, the Python software implementing our proposed methods is publicly available at XXX. \end{itemize}

-\section{Outline of the Paper}
+\section{Outline of the paper}

-The structure of the paper is organized as follows: Section~\ref{sec:models} introduces our novel neural network models specifically designed for survey data, along with the proposed approach to quantify uncertainty in this context.
-In Section~\ref{sec:sim}, we present a simulation study within a binary classification framework.
-This section validates our models and examines their empirical performance, particularly focusing on neural network classification and uncertainty quantification.
-Section~\ref{sec:NHANES} details a diabetes case study, applying the algorithms discussed in Section~\ref{sec:models} and analyzing the results obtained.
-Section~\ref{sec:discussion} discusses the methodological contributions of our study, the broader applicability of our models in the field of biomedical science, and the implications of our findings utilizing the NHANES dataset.
-This section also addresses the limitations of our scientific diabetes application and suggests potential directions for future research.
+The structure of the paper is as follows.
+Section~\ref{sec:models} introduces our neural network models designed specifically for survey data, along with the proposed approach for uncertainty quantification.
+In Section~\ref{sec:sim}, we present a simulation study in a binary classification setting.
+Section~\ref{sec:NHANES} applies the models to a diabetes case study using NHANES data.
+Section~\ref{sec:discussion} discusses the methodological contributions, broader applications in biomedical research, and the practical implications of our findings.